-There are 3 main outcomes in cattle infected with BLV.
-The majority of animals remain persistently infected with no outward signs of infection.
+There are three main outcomes in cattle infected with BLV.
+Most animals remain persistently infected with no outward signs of infection.
 Approximately 29% of BLV-infected cattle develop persistent lymphocytosis, while <5% of BLV-infected cattle develop lymphosarcoma.

-Lymphosarcoma is rarely seen in animals <2 yr of age and is most common in the 4- to 8-yr age group.
+Lymphosarcoma is rarely seen in animals <2 yr old and is most common in the 4- to 8-yr-old age group.
 Less than 5% of BLV-infected cattle develop lymphosarcoma.
-Lymphosarcoma, including both sporadic and enzootic forms, is one of the main causes of condemnation at slaughter.
+Lymphosarcoma, including both sporadic and enzootic forms, is one of the main causes of condemnation of adult dairy cows at slaughter.

 Juvenile lymphosarcoma is often characterized by a sudden onset of diffuse lymphoid hyperplasia with or without visceral organ involvement.
 Weight loss, fever, tachycardia, dyspnea, bloat, and posterior paresis have all been described with this form of lymphosarcoma.
 Profound lymphocytosis (>50,000/μL) often accompanies this fatal form of bovine lymphosarcoma.
 Thymic lymphosarcoma may involve the cervical or intrathoracic thymus, or both.
 Clinical signs associated with this form of lymphosarcoma depend heavily on the location and size of the tumor.
 A cervical swelling may be evident.
 Dyspnea, bloat, jugular distention, tachycardia, anterior edema, and fever have been documented.
 The affected cell population is an immature, poorly differentiated lymphocyte.
 Cutaneous lymphosarcoma presents as cutaneous plaques, 1–5 cm in diameter, on the neck, back, rump, and thighs.
 Regional lymph nodes may also be enlarged.
 This form of lymphosarcoma may undergo spontaneous remission; however, relapses may occur.

-Lymphosarcoma is often included on the differential list for many diseases because of the wide range of clinical findings.
-Diagnosis of viral infection is made by serology or virology, persistent lymphocytosis is identified by hematology, and neoplastic tumors are identified by histologic examination of biopsies.
+Lymphosarcoma is often included on the differential diagnosis list for many diseases because of the wide range of clinical findings.
+Viral infection is diagnosed by serology or virology, persistent lymphocytosis is identified by hematology, and neoplastic tumors are identified by histologic examination of biopsies.
 Positive serology or virology for BLV confirms viral infection but not the presence of lymphosarcoma.

 Serology is the most common and reliable way to diagnose infection with BLV.
-Agar gel immunodiffusion is still recognized by most countries as the official import/export test, but ELISA is used most commonly for routine diagnostic use.
-Serology is unreliable in calves that have ingested colostrum from BLV-positive cows due to the passive acquisition of maternal antibodies that typically wane by 4–6 mo of age.
+Agar gel immunodiffusion is still recognized by most countries as the official import/export test, but ELISA is the most common test for routine diagnostic use.
+Serology is unreliable in calves that have ingested colostrum from BLV-positive cows because of the passive acquisition of maternal antibodies that typically wane by 4–6 mo of age.
 PCR is a sensitive and specific assay for diagnosis of BLV infection in peripheral blood lymphocytes.
 This test can identify proviral DNA of BLV in the lymphocytes of infected animals and differentiate positive from negative calves in the presence of maternal antibodies.

 The diagnosis of lymphosarcoma must be made by cytology or histopathology.
-Cytologic diagnosis is sometimes difficult due to the frequency of blood contamination of the aspirates.
+Cytologic diagnosis is sometimes difficult because of the frequency of blood contamination of the aspirates.

 Treatment and Control

 There is no treatment for viral infection or for lymphosarcoma in cattle, although parenteral corticosteroids can transiently decrease the severity of clinical signs.
-Eradication programs have been developed but have achieved variable success, due primarily to expense and the high prevalence of infection among cattle in the USA relative to the economic cost of disease.
-The most commonly recommended eradication protocol is: 1) identify infected animals using a serologic test, 2) cull seropositive animals immediately, 3) retest the herd in 30–60 days, and 4) use PCR to test young calves and as a complementary test for clarifying test results in herds with a low prevalence of infection.
-Testing and culling is repeated until the entire herd tests negative.
+Eradication programs have been developed but success has been variable, primarily because of the expense and high prevalence of infection among cattle in the USA relative to the economic cost of disease.
+The most commonly recommended eradication protocol is as follows: 1) identify infected animals using a serologic test, 2) cull seropositive animals immediately, 3) retest the herd in 30–60 days, 4) use PCR to test young calves and as a complementary test to clarify test results in herds with a low prevalence of infection, and 5) repeat testing and cull until the entire herd tests negative.
 Testing is then repeated every 6 mo.
 The herd is declared free when there have been no positive tests for 2 yr.
-Additions to the herd should have 2 negative tests 30 and 60 days prior to arrival.
+Additions to the herd should have two negative tests 30 and 60 days before arrival.

 When test and cull programs are economically untenable, test and segregation programs have been recommended but are rarely implemented.
-These programs necessitate running 2 completely separate operations and require additional resources, including money, time, and available work force.
+These programs necessitate running two completely separate operations and require additional resources, including money, time, and available workforce.

 Eliminating the movement of blood from infected animals to naive animals is the cornerstone of prevention protocols.
 In calves, feeding colostrum from seronegative cows is often advocated.
 However, most epidemiologic evidence suggests that the protective effect of colostral antibody outweighs the risk of infections, particularly in high prevalence herds.
 The replacement of whole milk feeding with high-quality milk replacer may also be considered.
 Bloody milk should never be fed to calves.

 Cautery or other bloodless methods of dehorning should be used.
-Equipment used for castration, tattooing, ear tagging, or implanting should be adequately cleaned and disinfected between animals if they are expected to live past 2 yr of age.
+Equipment used for castration, tattooing, ear tagging, or implanting should be adequately cleaned and disinfected between animals.

-Transmission can be decreased in adult cattle by using a fresh rectal sleeve whenever blood is visible on the sleeve or by using single-use rectal sleeves.
+Transmission can be decreased in adult cattle by changing rectal sleeves in between cows.
 Artificial insemination or embryo transfer (using negative recipients) may limit transmission.
 In beef herds, the use of a negative bull may limit transmission, but natural service is an uncommon method of viral transmission unless breeding is traumatic.

-Recommendations regardless of animal age include disinfection of equipment that has come in contact with blood or body tissue.
+Additional recommendations include disinfection of equipment that has come in contact with blood or body tissue.
 Single use, disposable needles should always be used for blood collection and IM injections.
-It is preferable to use single use disposable needles for vaccination, but the risk of transmitting BLV virus via SC vaccination is low.
+It is preferable to use single-use disposable needles for vaccination, but the risk of transmitting BLV virus via SC vaccination is low.
 Handling facilities that become contaminated with blood should be cleaned between animals.
-Fly control will help minimize the potential for tabanid-associated transmission.
-Blood transfusions and vaccines containing blood, such as those used for babesiosis and anaplasmosis, are particularly potent means of spreading the disease, and donors must be carefully screened.
+Fly control helps minimize the potential for tabanid-associated transmission.
+Blood transfusions and vaccines containing blood, such as those used for babesiosis and anaplasmosis, are particularly potent ways to spread the disease, and donors must be carefully screened.